Environmental Research

 Closeup view of tractor mowing down vegetation thicket in raised portions of the marsh.
 Image date Oct.
 2006.

 The winter and spring of 2007 were wet.
 Repeated, heavy rains resulted in flooding of Cheyenne Bottoms in May, when water spread over large portions of the state wildlife area and Nature Conservancy marshes.
 Marshes were filled to overflowing, and sites that had been dry for many years were inundated.
 Long-time local residents claim they have never seen so much water in the bottoms.
 In order to reach our primary study site, we had to drive through water with a 4WD vehicle.
-The following superwide-angle images document the extent of open water in the Nature Conservancy marshes in mid May.
+The following superwide-angle images document the extent of open water in the Nature Conservancy marshes in mid-May.
 The direction toward the center of each view is indicated.

 View westward